NordicSemiconductor/asset-tracker-cloud-docs/docs/guides/CellGeolocations.rst

 Locating a device is an important aspect of any IoT solution.
 It is one of the primary functions in the case of an asset tracker (like the Cat Tracker).
-Sometimes, acquiring a GPS fix is not possible, for example, when the device is indoors.
+Sometimes, acquiring a GNSS fix is not possible, for example, when the device is indoors.
 In such case, other data can be used to approximately calculate the location of the device.
 If the device has a cellular connection, the ID of the cells with which the device modem communicates can be used to calculate its location.
 Smartphones use this technique and combine the data from other wireless networks to quickly estimate a location down to a few meters.
-The approximate location of the device is then used by the GPS module to speed up the time to the first GPS fix since it can limit the number of GPS satellites that must be queried to the ones that are currently visible in the sky.
+The approximate location of the device is then used by the GNSS module to speed up the time to the first GNSS fix since it can limit the number of GNSS satellites that must be queried to the ones that are currently visible in the sky.

 However, smartphones are powerful devices and there is a concrete need to have the location information on the device instantly (for example, for showing the location of the user in a navigation application while the device is indoors).
 Smartphones have location-dependent features, while most of the IoT devices do not have such features.